WE ARE COMMUNITY INCLUSIVE

 From 2010 to 2016 San Geronimo Golf Course hosted on average 25 to 30 fundraising golf tournaments per year, raising between $400,000 and $500,000 annually for various charitable events and local schools.

 Most of the funds were deployed in Marin County with the exception of the National Cystic Fibrosis Foundation, based on Market Street in San Francisco.

 We’re told the full field, 144 person golf tournament at San Geronimo raises approximately $300,000 each year for Cystic Fibrosis.

-Marin Catholic and Drake High Schools are among the public schools that have hosted fundraising tournaments at San Geronimo.
-We cannot afford to lose a golf course that contributes so significantly to community fundraising efforts.
+Marin Catholic and Drake High Schools were among the public schools that had hosted fundraising tournaments at San Geronimo.
+We cannot afford to lose a golf course that contributed so significantly to community fundraising efforts.